 Most people assume that off-page optimization refers strictly to link-building activities.

 While link-building is certainly the foundation, off-page also encompasses other factors like social media, and brand mentions.
+In hyper-competitive online verticals like law firm search engine optimization, you need to build as many high-quality backlinks as you possibly can from quality websites that have high domain authority ratings.

 Why is off-page SEO so important to search engine rankings?